paluh/purescript-undefined-is-not-a-problem/README.md

 ## Usage

 There are two coercing strategies provided by this lib.
-Don't worry there are both easy to use and the distinction between them is quite simple.
+Don't worry they are both easy to use and the distinction between them is quite simple.
 I'm going to discuss this difference along the way.

 Let me start with imports.
 This is a literate PureScript example (run as a part of the test suite) so we need them.